enmesarru/file_watcher/README.md

-# file_watcher
+This program help us to watch file changes inside a directory.

-it can help to watch a directory that any changes
+Copy the executable format into your path then put the path into the .bashrc or other script file for your terminal.
+Execute the file then you can track the changes.